AppGeo/coati/README.md

 # gj2pg

-Streams geoJSON data to a PostGIS configured PostgreSQL database.
+Streams GeoJSON data to a PostGIS configured PostgreSQL database.

 *Note: Casts all geometry using `ST_Multi`, let me know if this is a problem*